dakotalillie/marathon-api/README.md

 -   A swagger UI server, running on port 8080
 -   A postgres server, running on port 5432

-Note that the swagger UI docs were mostly using for endpoint planning and mapping out a crude domain model.
-They are not currently up to date, though I intend on updating them once more of the core functionality is in place.
+(The swagger UI docs were mostly using for endpoint planning and mapping out a crude domain model.
+They are not currently up to date, though I intend on updating them soon.)

 To stop the containers, you can run: